 When an insured disputes the amount of loss with a Florida insurance company after a plumbing problem, fire, vandalism or other peril, there are a number of alternate dispute resolution options that may be undertaken prior to a lawsuit.
 These ADR options include the Florida insurance appraisal process and mediation.
-These remedies differ substantially though failure to comply with statutory requirement of one can impact a party’s rights under the other ADR process.
-Florida insurance coverage attorney J.P.
-Gonzalez-Sirgo has provided an explanation of the differences between these two processes of resolving insurance disputes.
+These remedies differ substantially though failure to comply with the statutory requirement of one can impact a party’s rights under the other ADR process.

 Sometimes insurance companies fail to comply with the statutory requirement that they notify an insured of mediation rights.
 This failure to provide notice can prejudice the policyholder because mediation can be faster and less expensive than the Florida insurance claims appraisal process.
 Further, mediation is not binding on the parties, so an insured who is dissatisfied with the outcome of mediation can immediately proceed to file a lawsuit.
 The procedures and requirements for insurance dispute mediation in Florida are set forth in Florida Statute § 627.7015.
 Although the mediation process might not result in a resolution of a property damage insurance dispute, the information obtained can be valuable during a subsequent appraisal process or lawsuit.